Supervisory Interdisciplinary Engineer

 In addition to the basic qualification requirement, you must also meet the following:

-In addition, you must demonstrate in your resume at least (one) 1 year of qualifying specialized experience equivalent to at least the GS-14 level in the Federal service.
-Examples of specialized experience include: serving as a scientific or engineering reviewer, supervisor or senior advisor in the area of medical device evaluation as it relates to the review and evaluation of premarket notification submissions, premarket applications and/or investigational device exemptions for premarket approval prior to entry into the marketplace.
+Have one year of specialized experience, equivalent to the GS-13 in the Federal service, serving as a serving as a scientific or engineering reviewer, supervisor or senior advisor in the area of medical device evaluation as it relates to the review and evaluation of premarket notification submissions, premarket applications and/or investigational device exemptions for premarket approval prior to entry into the marketplace.

 Documenting experience: In accordance with Office of Personnel Management policy, federal employees are assumed to have gained experience by performing duties and responsibilities appropriate for their official series and grade level as described in their position description.
 Experience that would not normally be part of the employee's position is creditable, however, when documented by satisfactory evidence, such as a signed memorandum from the employee's supervisor or an SF-50 or SF-52 documenting an official detail or other official assignment.
 The documentation must indicate whether the duties were performed full time or, if part time, the percentage of times the other duties were performed.
 It is expected that this documentation is included in the employee's official personnel record.
 In order to receive credit for experience in your resume that is not within the official series and grade level of your official position, you must provide a copy of the appropriate documentation of such experience as indicated above.